 Amélie Klein, Vitra Design Museum, Weil am Rhein

 Design is much more than just giving form to something.
 It is part of a larger social structure and thus can be a tool for political change.
-This was the approach of the designer and educator Victor Papanek (1923–1998), who is the subject of an upcoming exhibition at Vitra Design Museum.
-The exhibition’s curator, Amélie Klein, will discuss not only Papanek’s pioneering design thinking, but will broach a larger theme expressed in the exhibition’s subtitle: “The Politics of Design.”
+This was the approach of the designer and educator Victor Papanek (1923–1998), who is the subject of an upcoming exhibition at Vitra Design Museum (in collaboration with the Victor J. Papanek Foundation, University of Applied Arts Vienna).
+One of the exhibition’s curators, Amélie Klein, will discuss not only Papanek’s pioneering design thinking, but will broach a larger theme expressed in the exhibition’s subtitle: “The Politics of Design.”

 Futures Past in the Work of Victor Papanek